 Other amenities include: complimentary pour-over coffee from Caffe D’arte in the lobby in the mornings, and complimentary bike rentals to help you explore around town.

-Hotel Max is just a few blocks from the Westlake station, which is super convenient for using public transit to get around town; plus, you are within walking distance of many of the highlights of this 2 days in Seattle itinerary, including Pike Place Market, Seattle Center, and Capitol Hill.
+Hotel Max is just a few blocks from the Westlake station, which is super convenient for using public transit to get around town; plus, you are within walking distance of many of the highlights of the city, including Pike Place Market, Seattle Center, and Capitol Hill.

 Disclaimer: I was hosted for a complimentary stay at Hotel Max.
 As always, all opinions are of my own.